Everything you love about cheeseburgers in a thick, pan-style pizza! Cheeseburger Pan Pizza is an easy, family-friendly meal.

 Have you tried to grate fresh mozzarella?
 It’s all squishy and smooshy and messy so let’s not do that.
 Instead, slice it thinly and then just tear the slices and place the pieces evenly over the beef mixture.
 I like the way the pieces melt and fresh mozzarella is so, so, so much better than the bagged shredded variety.

 Top the pizza with the shredded cheddar cheese.
-Bake in a 400 degree oven for about 15 minutes or until the cheese is melted and bubbly.
+Bake for an additional 15 minutes or until the cheese is melted and bubbly.

 I think you might be able to bribe someone to clean bathrooms or fold laundry for this pizza.
 Just a thought.